Hospitality Management Diploma program with Co-op

-Create Career College offers hospitality management in collaboration with the American Hotel & Lodging Educational Institute (AHLEI) which is widely recognized as the preeminent leader in hospitality certification.
-The program’s curriculum and training enable students to master the management and operational skills needed in the hospitality industry.
-Students are introduced to management best practices while being introduced to facets of the global activities that are affecting the industry.
+Our 96-week Hospitality Management Diploma program with Co-op options is in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
+AHLEI is widely recognized as the pre-eminent leader in hospitality certification.
+The program is designed to prepare students for the fundamental management and operational skills needed in the hospitality industry.

 Total: 96 Weeks